Uber Rolling Out New 'Verify Your Ride' Safety Feature

 “I usually check out the license plate and make sure it’s what’s in the app, and make sure the car is all the same, and look at the picture and make sure it’s the same person,” said Uber customer Kaleigh Callender.

-The move comes in response to a safety report Uber released last year that revealed more than 59-hundred reported sexual assaults through 2017 and 2018—464 reported rapes.
+The move comes in response to a safety report Uber released last year that revealed more than 5,900 reported sexual assaults over a two year period from 2017 through 2018—464 of those were reported rapes.

 “Sometimes when you Uber, you’re under influences.
 That’s scary, and you’re more vulnerable so I’m glad that they’re responding to that,” said Uber customer Lauren Lloyd.